tigerokuma/BE-SSRT-2/ossrepo-backend/docs/watchlist/package_logics/package_feature.md

 ### Duplicate Detection

 The system includes intelligent duplicate detection:
-- Deduplicates by `package_id` to prevent duplicates in results
+- Deduplicates by `package_name` to prevent duplicates in results
 - Logs warnings when duplicates are detected
 - Ensures clean, unique result sets